-Hashimoto’s disease results from a problem the immune system.
+Hashimoto’s disease results from a problem with the immune system.
 When working properly, the immune system is designed to protect the body against invaders such as bacteria, viruses and other foreign substances.
-The immune system of someone with Hashimoto’s thyroiditis mistakenly recognizes normal thyroid cells as foreign tissue and produces antibodies that may destroy these cells.
+The immune system of someone with Hashimoto’s thyroiditis mistakenly recognizes normal thyroid cells as foreign tissue and produces immune cells and antibodies that may destroy these cells.

 What Are Common Symptoms of Hashimoto's Disease?

 Hashimoto’s disease may not cause symptoms for many years and may remain undiagnosed until an enlarged thyroid gland or abnormal blood tests are discovered as part of a routine examination.
 When symptoms do develop, they are either related to local pressure in the neck caused by the goiter itself or to the low levels of thyroid hormone.
 The antibodies themselves do not cause symptoms.

 The first sign of this disease may be painless swelling in the lower front of your neck.
 This enlargement may cause an uncomfortable pressure in the lower neck.
 This pressure on surrounding structures may cause additional symptoms, including difficulty swallowing.

 Although many of the symptoms associated with thyroid hormone deficiency occur commonly in patients without thyroid disease, patients with Hashimoto’s disease who develop hypothyroidism are more likely to experience the following:

 - Sore muscles

 A doctor can detect a goiter by performing a physical examination.
 They will also be able to recognize hypothyroidism by identifying common symptoms, finding typical physical signs and performing laboratory tests.